coderaiser/lenka/index.md

 *   Graphics software:*   Adobe Photoshop, Adobe Illustrator, CorelDraw, 3d Max, QuarkXpress.
 *   Office software:					 Word, Excel, Access
 *   Experience of working with people, ability to work in a team
-*   It is easy and quick to learn new for me
+*   It is easy and quick to learn new for me.

 # Languages